elastic/kibana/rfcs/text/0013_saved_object_migrations.md

     Disadvantages:
     - Cannot temporarily disable a plugin to aid in debugging or to reduce the load a Kibana plugin places on as ES cluster.

-3. Refuse to start a migration
+3. Refuse to start a migration until the plugin is enabled or it's data deleted

     Advantages:
-    - We force users to enable a plugin or delete the documents which prevents these documents from creating future problems like a mapping update not being compatible because there are fields which are assumed to have been migrated. - We keep the index “clean”.
+    - We force users to enable a plugin or delete the documents which prevents these documents from creating future problems like a mapping update not being compatible because there are fields which are assumed to have been migrated.
+    - We keep the index “clean”.

     Disadvantages:
     - Since users have to take down outdated nodes before they can start the upgrade, they have to enter the downtime window before they know about this problem.
 This prolongs the downtime window and in many cases might cause an operations team to have to reschedule their downtime window to give them time to investigate the documents that need to be deleted.
 Logging an error on every startup could warn users ahead of time to mitigate this.